chainguard-dev/edu/content/open-source/build-tools/melange/getting-started-with-melange.md

 ### Note for Linux Users

-In order to be able to build apks for multiple architectures using Docker, you'll need to register additional QEMU headers within your kernel.
+In order to be able to build apks for multiple architectures using Docker, you may need to register additional QEMU headers within your kernel.
 This is done automatically for Docker Desktop users, so if you are on macOS you don't need to run this additional step.

 Run the following command to register the necessary handlers within your kernel, using the [multiarch/qemu-user-static](https://github.com/multiarch/qemu-user-static) image.